Victims of Domestic Violence

 Drop Affidavit for the Victim of Domestic Violence in Hillsborough County

-The standard template for drop affidavit in domestic violence cases in Hillsborough County provides:
+The standard template for drop affidavits in domestic violence cases in Hillsborough County provides the following:

 STATE ATTORNEY’S OFFICE, 13th JUDICIAL CIRCUIT